corelight/zeek-long-connections/README.rst

 This package provides a new log named `conn_long` which will log "intermediate" conn logs for long connections.
-It's logged into a separate log stream to avoid confusing the semantics of the normal Bro conn log which users can assume only contains "complete" connections.
+It's logged into a separate log stream to avoid confusing the semantics of the normal Zeek conn log which users can assume only contains "complete" connections.

 The script will also generate a `LongConnection::found` notice